Deutschlandsender: East Germany

 In the immediate post-war period, in 1947, a new long-wave radio transmitter, known as Deutschlandsender IV, was erected at Königs Wusterhausen.
 From 1 May 1949, the IV was dropped and the station became known as simply the Deutschlandsender programme of what was to become the Rundfunk der DDR broadcaster.
 The transmissions from the newly established German Democratic Republic (GDR) aimed at listeners in West Germany.
 The long-wave frequency used was 185 kHz and the station also broadcast via short wave.

 In 1952 the GDR government began a programme of centralisation, which included concentrating all broadcasting in East Berlin, and built a new studio centre in the Oberschöneweide district, known as the Funkhaus Nalepastraße.
 In September 1952, the short-wave Deutschlandsender service was renamed "Berlin I" and given a political programming emphasis.
 The long-wave Deutschlandsender service became "Berlin II", with an emphasis on culture and society.
 Both changes were, however, soon abandoned.
 In August 1953, the Deutschlandsender was relaunched as an "all-German" service, with FM coverage added.

 A further reorganisation occurred when, in 1971, the State Broadcasting Committee of the GDR decided to merge the main station aimed at both sides of Berlin, Berliner Welle, with the Deutschlandsender to create Stimme der DDR ("Voice of the GDR").
 This new information and news service began in November 1972.
+This program of Rundfunk der DDR was intended for German-speaking listeners outside the borders of the GDR - primarily for assembly workers and the GDR's seafarers, but also as a propaganda medium in "capitalist foreign countries".
+It had a high word content and offered political information, entertainment and culture.